top of page

 History

-“The idea was to celebrate the Millennium with an initiative of real and lasting cultural and educational value for the people of Sunderland” - Mark Greenfield, Orchestra Founder and Vice-President.
-West Park United Reformed Church was sold in February 2018 to a private individual, who has allowed the orchestra to continue meeting there.
-An excellent relationship was developed between SSO and the new owner, himself a musician.
-The building is now known simply as 'West Park Church'.
+"The idea was to celebrate the New Millennium with an initiative of real and lasting cultural and educational value for the people of Sunderland" - Mark Greenfield, Founder and Vice President.

 Who's Who